 - 1. Connect the players to the computer using the proper SLS cable.
 SaberCopy usually detects players automatically when they are connected and disconnected.
 In some cases it does not but all you have to do is to click the "Refresh" button (circled in green) for them to be recognized. - 2.
-There are 2 Envoy S MegaVoice players already connected and SaberCopy has identified them as volumes D: and F:, providing a summary of current content for each (circled in blue). - 3.
-One of the nice features SaberCopy provides is that you can always review the contents of a connected player by clicking on the "Open Explorer" icon at the very end of each player line (circled in black). - 4.
-In order to provide the information for the load process we will need to create a new project.
-Click on the "New Project" button (circled in red).
+There are 2 Envoy S MegaVoice players already connected and SaberCopy has identified them as volumes D: and E: providing a summary of current content for each (circled in blue).